Sing a New Psalm: Communicating with God

 another penitential Psalm

 Another link to penance in this lesson appears in the choice of Psalm 130 as one of the Psalms to be prayed at Friday Vespers (Week I).
 Psalm 130, often referred to as De Profundis (“out of the depths”) from the Latin translation of its opening words, is considered one of the seven penitential Psalms.
 What do you think of when you consider that the Psalmist is addressing God “out of the depths”?
-(All seven penitential Psalms are listed in the box at the bottom of page 36 of Sing a New Psalm: Communicating with God Through the Prayers of the Church.)
+(All seven penitential Psalms are listed at the bottom of page 36 of Sing a New Psalm: Communicating with God Through the Prayers of the Church.)

 close with a Psalms-based prayer for Friday Vespers (Week I)